Patients, health professionals and researchers working together to improve outcomes for arthritis and autoimmune diseases

 0+

-types of arthritis and autoimmune disease with no known cures
+types of arthritis and autoimmune disease

 0+ billion

-annual health system costs for arthritis alone
+annual health system cost of arthritis

 0 billion

-economic impact of autoimmune diseases in Australia each year
+annual economic impact of autoimmune disease

 What is the A3BC project?